adarssssh/System-Stat-zenatix-devops/README.md

 **Data-6 is an updated index**

-*Using Data-6 implemented memoray and cpu usage per timestamp*
+*Using Data-6 implemented memoray and cpu usage Timechart widget*